 Generally, throughout the State, some level of seismic activity occurs on a regular basis.
 Periodically, the magnitude of a single seismic event can cause significant ground shaking, destabilization or liquefaction of the soils, and potential for damage to property located at or near the center of such seismic activity.
-The Corporation maintains general liability insurance covering a variety of hazards, including a \$10,000,000 earthquake policy.
-Nevertheless, if seismic activity causes significant damage to the Facilities, the value thereof could be adversely affected and hence the security for the Bonds could be impaired.
+The Corporation maintains general liability insurance covering a variety of hazards, but it does not presently carry earthquake insurance on the Facilities.
+Unless earthquake insurance is available on the open market from reputable companies at a reasonable cost, the Corporation will not carry such insurance.
+As a result, if seismic activity causes significant damage to the Facilities, the value thereof could be adversely affected and hence the security for the Bonds could be impaired.
+In addition, seismic activity in the general vicinity of the Facilities could adversely affect real estate prices generally and/or the rate at which real estate sales occur, thus adversely affecting the security for the Bonds by reducing property values.